aaronlks/aaronlks/README.md

    - https://gitlab.com/aaronleesmu
    - https://scis.smu.edu.sg/people/staff

-** NOTE: Starred repos are not necessarily related to my work at SMU, some might be.
+** NOTE: Starred repos are not necessarily related to my work, some might be.
 Thanks. **

 <!--